WARNING: These are summaries, not reviews, and may contain story spoilers.

 Canonical Characters: Sherlock Holmes; Dr. Watson; Mrs Hudson; (Mycroft Holmes)

-Historical Characters: Oscar Wilde; James McNeill Whistler; John Singer Sargent
+Historical Figures: Oscar Wilde; James McNeill Whistler; John Singer Sargent

 Other Characters: